mycreativecafe/web_scraping/README.md

 | [Yahoo!
 Finance](https://github.com/mycreativecafe/AmazonScraping) | financial, company and historical stock data |

 ## Requirements
-A few of these projects use browser automation, but most do not.
+One of these projects use browser automation, but other do not.
 For this, I use **Selenium** to automate the browser.
 Other libraries that are used include:
 - Requests
 - BeautifulSoup
 - lxml
+- re
+- json